elicatinthebox/zenva-ar-ml-dataset/README.md

 For this project will use Unity 3D and Vuforia, we'll build from the ground the Machine Learning algorithms in order to give you a better understanding of how ML works.

+## Intro

+A famous chocolate company wants to predict how many snack will sell in the future years

 ## Dataset structure